aaron-grau/curic/react/readings/provider-connect.md

 ## Threading Props: An Anti-Pattern

 Oftentimes, a deeply nested component will need access to the store, while its parents do not.
 With vanilla React, those parents nonetheless have to receive the `store` prop, just to pass it down to the child.

+[\\]:(a little unclear what's going on here; I think the reader would benefit from comments and spacing)
 ```js

 const store = createStore();